mononym/exce/README.md

 ## Managing database

-There are four mix tasks provided as hooks for managing the lifecycle of the database:
+There are six mix tasks provided as hooks for managing the lifecycle of the database:
 * execs.schema.create
 * execs.schema.delete
 * execs.tables.create
 * execs.tables.drop
+* execs.setup
+* execs.teardown

 Which hooks to run will depend on the client being used.
 In the case of the Mnesia (default) client, a schema must first be created and then the tables can be created.

+The setup/teardown tasks run both the schema and table creation and destruction tasks respectively.

 ## Configuration
 There are a few possible configuration values, with sensible defaults, for this package: